adiphysik/JCBT-Pipeline/setup.md

 # Setup and Installation Guide

 ## Introduction
 This document provides step-by-step instructions to set up and install all dependencies required for running the **Photometric Reduction UI** pipeline.
-The pipeline is designed for automated photometric data reduction for data obtained from the 1.3m JCB telescope at VBO, Kavalur.
+The pipeline is designed for automated photometric data reduction for data obtained from the 1.3m JCB Telescope at VBO, Kavalur.

 ## Prerequisites
 Ensure you have the following installed on your system:
-- **Operating System:** Linux/macOS (recommended) or Windows (limited IRAF support)
+- **Operating System:** Linux/macOS (recommended)
 - **Python Version:** Python 3.9 or later (recommended)
 - **Package Manager:** `pip` (for installing dependencies)